BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 The Resilience of Passport, focused on its MicroSD backups, provides a pragmatic solution to the core issue of Key Fragility that users are likely to actually use because of its ease-of-use.
 However, it also creates some Key Fragility of its own due to the requirement of ByteWords to restore those backup.
 Passport's support for multisigs provides a possible answer to the problem of Key Fragility, but much like Passport's BIP-39 word backups it's entirely left up to the user rather than offered as a strong suggestion.

-The Openness of Passport is seen through some support for the UR specification, but it also seems to make do as is necessary to integrate with a variety of other wallets.
-Again, this is a pragmatic solution, and one that likely offers the best integration today, but increased usage of URs could provide better interoperability with more wallets going forward and even future-proof the design.
+The Openness of Passport is seen through some support for the UR specification, but it also seems to make do as is necessary to integrate with a variety of transaction coordinators.
+Again, this is a pragmatic solution, and one that likely offers the best integration today, but increased usage of URs could provide better interoperability with more apps going forward and even future-proof the design.

 ## Disclaimer